Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

---log-file there is option to
+--log-file there is an option to

---ignore-checksum to fix some annoyances with rclone and SharePoint via Webdav.
+and–ignore-checksum` to fix some annoyances with rclone and SharePoint via Webdav.

 Excluding the cost of setting this up, raspberry pi and external hard drives (and electricity) there are no subscriptions to pay, and we go full control over our files.

 I have been using it for years now and I use it at least twice over that time to restore some crucial files.